jupyter/accessibility/docs/contribute/guide.md

 The kind of tech you'll use (as well as the set-up and skill needed to work on that tech) will depend on the repository that you're working with.

-For example, the [JupyterLab repository][jupyterlab] will touch on aspects of the UI itself and tools like Lumino and Galata.
+For example, the [JupyterLab repository][jupyterlab-accessibility-issues] will touch on aspects of the UI itself and tools like Lumino and Galata.

 To get oriented with a specific repository's needs and process around making new contributions, look for a **repository-specific contributing guide**.